furkan101/vun.js/README.md

 VunJS is a simple database library written in Node.js for inserting, reading and deleting data in JSON format.

 # Contributing
-All you have to do is to fork repository, code stuff, commit and create pull request.
+All you have to do is forking repository, coding stuff, committing and creating pull request.
 I suggest using GitHub Desktop.
 I have list of TODO for vun.js so you can see what project needs.

 # Installation